Login Register Basket (0 items)

 Riders who unable to complete the ride, for whatever reason, can call the emergency number shown on the route map given out on the day and we'll direct a pick up vehicle to relay you and your bike to either the start or finish, as appropriate.

-My entry pack is missing my ID/entry card?
+My entry pack is missing something - eg transport ticket etc

 Do I have to raise a minimum amount of sponsorship?

-The rides raise money for different charities who rely on the sponsor money you raise, so we encourage all riders to raise sponsorship and a sponsor form will be sent with your registration pack.
 There isn't a minimum amount of sponsorship on any of our rides and all funds raised are gratefully received by the charities concerned.
-Please make sure that funds raised are returned to the charity, with cheques made out to them - the address will be shown on the sponsor form.
+Please make sure that funds raised are returned to the charity, with cheques made out to them - the address will be shown on the sponsor form sent with your registration pack.

 Do I have to wear a cycling helmet?